team-monumental/monuments-and-memorials/docs/developer-resources.md

 ##### pgtrgm

-PostgreSQL extension responsible for word matching, which is what you see in the first search box on the site.
+PostgreSQL extension responsible for word matching, which is what you see in the first search box on the site where we do fuzzy searches against title, artist, and description, returning a score value that we can sort by.

 ##### postgis